Roots and Routes: ‘When policies collide’ ONLINE webinar

 In the session, we will explore:

-*That will form the kick-off point for a subsequent follow-on online workshop (on a different date), where we will move away from diagnosis of the root causes to instead looking at fairer routes (or pathways) forward, i.e. ‘when policies align’.
+*That will form the kick-off point for a subsequent follow-on online workshop (on 1st October 2026), where we will move away from diagnosis of the root causes to instead looking at fairer routes (or pathways) forward, i.e. ‘when policies align’.

-We will focus primarily on national government policymaking – across the four nations of the UK – but we may also consider more local government policymaking where relevant.
+We are likely to focus primarily on national government policymaking – across the four nations of the UK – but we may also consider more local government policymaking where relevant.
 There will be an opportunity for participant Q&A.

 Click the Sign Up button now to register your place via Eventbrite.